 The first terrorist was a Hindu, his name was Nathuram Godse: Kamal Haasan

-Chennai, May 13: Actor-turned-politician and Makkal Needhi Maiam Chief Kamal Hassan spoke about Hindu terror while campaigning for the by polls in Aravakkurichi, Tamil Nadu, along with candidate S Mohanraj.
+Chennai, May 13: Actor-turned-politician and Makkal Needhi Maiam (MNM) Chief Kamal Hassan spoke about Hindu terror while campaigning for the by polls in Aravakkurichi, Tamil Nadu, along with candidate S Mohanraj.

-Addressing a rally during a by-poll campaign, the Makkal Needhi Maiam (MNM) founder said that Nathuram Godse was the first terrorist of independent India.
+Addressing a rally during a by-poll campaign, the MNM founder said that Nathuram Godse was the first terrorist of independent India.

 He said, "In independent India, the first terrorist was a Hindu- his name was Nathuram Godse.
 That's how it all began.
 It started back then.
 I'm here to question Gandhi's murder."